purpleposeidon/literate-readme/README.md

 [HELLO6]: asdf fdsa (This may be the most platform independent comment)

+[HELLO7]: asdf (This may be the most platform independent comment it has a newline in it tho... pretty cool.
+Good opportunity for stuff.)

 [TASK]: #compile <<"."
 # Compiling From Source
     # There's probably a bunch of .o files to get rid of.